Join us to build community and honor Mary Humphrey Kendrick of Greensboro and Rev. Dr. Frank K. Thomas of High Point

 Reach tomorrow’s leaders today.
 Our ANYTOWN graduates are actively shaping their communities.
 The youngest are in high school now and already making waves.
 They will be even more influential in years to come as they attend college, start careers, and deepen their civic engagement.

-Q: As a dinner sponsor, how will I be recognized?
+As a Dinner sponsor, how will I be recognized?

 All sponsors will be recognized in newspaper ads placed in publications such as the Carolina Peacemaker, the Greensboro News & Record, and the Triad Business Journal.
 You will also be listed here on NCCJ’s website.
 In addition, sponsors are recognized the night of the Dinner in three highly visible ways: on a list in the dinner program that’s placed at every guest’s seat; on signage in the reception area; and on a sponsor slideshow that’s part of the evening’s program.